khushikumarigupta14/khushi-dev-portfolio/README.md

 # Khushi Kumari Portfolio

-A modern, responsive personal portfolio website built with React, Tailwind CSS, and Vite, showcasing projects, skills, and professional experience.
+A modern, responsive personal portfolio website built with React, Tailwind CSS, and Vite, showcasing projects, skills, and professional experience.(As project not real)

 <div align="center">